dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 ### Gender Diversity

 Women are still a minority, although that is slowly changing.\
-Many organisations have managed to find a balance in gender diversity, however I have heard stories of 'being the only woman in the room'.
+Many organisations have managed to find a balance in gender diversity, however I have heard stories of 'being the only woman in the room'. \
-Many organisations are still working on gender diversity.
-The good news for women is that you are sought after! \
+Many organisations are still working on gender diversity which means good news for women!
+They are highly sought after! \

 ### Neurodiversity